-This travel award (up to $1,200) is open to College of American Pathologists (CAP) Junior Members (pathology residents) to attend informatics-based educational sessions at the CAP Annual Meeting.
 The field of pathology has experienced dramatic growth in the areas of informatics, clinical applications, standardized reporting and laboratory test utilization, electronic health records, workflow, and patient safety.
-Experts attribute the growth to external financial and health care pressures.

 Attendance at CAP Annual Meetings will give you exposure to real-world, practical applications in the ever-evolving field of informatics.
 Awardees will have direct access to industry leaders and a choice of several courses presented by experts in the informatics field.

 All CAP Junior Members may apply.
+However, this award must be fulfilled prior to converting to CAP Fellow membership.
 All applicants will be considered regardless of age, race, gender, national origin, or religion.

 Applicants should have authorization from their institution to attend the meeting.
 Awardees and/or their institutions should expect to cover any travel costs that exceed the amount awarded.